The-Politico/django-kanban-budget/README.md

 BUDGET_DOMAIN = 'http://localhost:8000'  # The root domain of your hosted app
 ```

 For each board you want to send the status of, add a Slack channel slug to the model.
+(Do it in the admin!)

 ```python
 a_board.slack_channel = '#my-channel'
 ```

+Now the app will send a notification to the designated Slack channel whenever a new project is created.

-Then configure a process on your server to call the Slack notification management command with the slugs of any board you want to send the status of:
+To periodically send a notification that lists all the projects on a board, configure a process on your server to call the Slack notification management command with the slugs of any board you want:

 ```
 $ python manage.py budget_board_status slug-of-a-board another-board